-Mostafa Abdelkarim represents and advises clients in international arbitration, cross-border litigation, anticorruption investigations, and regulatory compliance matters.
+Mostafa Abdelkarim represents and advises clients in international arbitration, cross-border litigation, and anticorruption investigations.

-Mostafa has represented clients in international arbitration and litigation relating to a number of sectors and industries, including energy, oil and gas, financial services, real estate, construction, and insurance.
+Mostafa has represented clients in international arbitration and litigation across a wide range of industries and sectors, including energy, financial services, real estate, hospitality, food and beverage, technology, transportation, construction, and insurance.
 He has represented clients under the rules of major arbitral institutions, as well as in litigation in various jurisdictions in the United States and internationally.
 In addition, Mostafa has prepared settlement agreements and advised clients on settlement negotiations.

-Mostafa also counsels clients in anticorruption investigations and regulatory compliance matters, including government-led enforcement actions, internal corporate investigations, and internal compliance program development.
-He has conducted data collection, witness interviews, risk assessments, and compliance training on behalf of clients.
-He has advised clients on compliance with laws and regulations across a number of jurisdictions, including in the United States, the Middle East, and Africa.
+Mostafa also counsels clients in anticorruption investigations and compliance matters, including government-led enforcement actions, internal corporate investigations, and internal compliance program development.
+He has conducted data collection, witness interviews, risk assessments, and compliance training.
+He has advised clients on compliance matters arising from numerous jurisdictions across the world, including in the United States, Europe, the Middle East, Africa, and South Asia.

 Prior to being based in Dubai, Mostafa practiced for several years in Washington, D.C. at an international law firm, where he represented and advised clients in commercial disputes, white collar investigations, and regulatory compliance matters.